MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-configure-self-healing.md

 ## Review your security and alert policies in Office 365

-Microsoft provides built-in [alert policies](https://docs.microsoft.com/microsoft-365/compliance/alert-policies) that help identify Exchange admin permissions abuse, malware activity, potential external and internal threats, and information governance risks.
-Certain alerts can trigger [automated investigation and response in Office 365](https://docs.microsoft.com/microsoft-365/security/office-365-security/office-365-air).
+Microsoft provides built-in [alert policies](https://docs.microsoft.com/microsoft-365/compliance/alert-policies) that help identify certain risks.
+These risks include Exchange admin permissions abuse, malware activity, potential external and internal threats, and information governance risks.
+Some alerts can trigger [automated investigation and response in Office 365](https://docs.microsoft.com/microsoft-365/security/office-365-security/office-365-air).

 > [!TIP]
 > To learn more about the relationship between alerts and automated investigations, see [Alert policies in the security and compliance center](https://docs.microsoft.com/microsoft-365/compliance/alert-policies).